You are here: Urology Textbook > Kidneys > Renal artery stenosis

 Treatment of Renal Artery Stenosis

-Invasive treatment of renal artery stenosis (percutaneous transluminal angioplasty or vascular surgery) is indicated for ischemic nephropathy requiring intervention or inadequate medical control of renal hypertension.
-An intervention is particularly indicated for a single kidney or bilateral involvement due to the high risk of renal failure.
+Invasive treatment of renal artery stenosis (percutaneous transluminal angioplasty or open vascular surgery) is indicated in patients with ischemic nephropathy requiring intervention or with insufficient medical control of renovascular hypertension.
+Intervention is particularly indicated in patients with a solitary kidney or bilateral disease because of the high risk of renal insufficiency.

-Percutaneous transluminal angioplasty (PTA) may be done directly after invasive angiography.
-In the case of fibromuscular dysplasia, stent placement is often unnecessary.
-In atherosclerotic renal artery stenosis, primary stenting is recommended.
+Percutaneous transluminal angioplasty (PTA) can be performed directly after angiography (DSA).
+In fibromuscular dysplasia, a stent is usually not used.
+In atherosclerotic renal artery stenosis, primary stent placement is recommended.

 Results: